 I prefer to make my mayonnaise in a food processor and pour the oil in using a liquid measuring cup.
 I start off adding a few drops at a time, and then, as the mayonnaise starts to thicken, increase the amount of oil to a slow stream.
 This method hasn’t failed me yet.
 But, some people like to use an immersion blender or even whisk their mayo by hand.
 Either way, the trick is to make sure the oil gets added a little at a time while mixing.

-- Place the egg yolk, salt, and vinegar into the bowl of your food processor.
+- Begin making your homemade mayonnaise recipe by placing the egg yolk, salt, and vinegar into the bowl of your food processor.

 - Put your oil into a 1 cup liquid measuring cup or another container that is easy to pour.